DAVIDnHANG/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Could you do a new question, for the same topic?
+Yes, how does it relate to employee who working for these companies.
+Will they get more income because the company have to pay less taxes?

 Could you do a new topic, with the same "style"?